Log Step

 Level

-debug– very detailed diagnostics (usually only needed while building flows).info– normal operational messages (checkpoints, milestones).warning– something unexpected but non‑fatal (fallback paths, missing optional fields).error– something went wrong; usually paired with an Error step or retry logic.
+Debug– detailed diagnostics, typically used while building flows.Info– normal operational messages (checkpoints, milestones).Warn– something unexpected but non-fatal (fallback paths, missing optional fields).Error– something went wrong; usually paired with an Error step or retry logic.